-When your Region is up on the rotation, it is your responsibility to make sure at least two candidates from your Region will apply.
+It is your responsibility to make sure at least two candidates from your Region will apply.
 Again, diversity is an important consideration when encouraging local bar leaders to apply for the Senior Vice President position.

 Section 8.5(d) of the bylaws regarding selection of the Senior Vice President provides: